-Disk or network I/O usually being the bottleneck these days, the announcement of I/O prioritization in Windows Vista and above was widely applauded.
+Since disk or network I/O is often the performance bottleneck and many processes must contend for I/O access, the addition of I/O prioritization in Windows NT6 was widely applauded.
 Unfortunately, it isn't fully in use yet.
-As you'll see, there are only two application usable levels - Normal and Very Low.
-The way Microsoft recommends you change your I/O priority is by simply setting your priority class to Idle, as the I/O priority is derived from the calling thread's priority unless otherwise specified.
+As you'll see, there are only two application usable levels - Normal and Very Low (aka Background).

-Note there is also a separate but related feature added to the new Multimedia Scheduler - Bandwidth Reservation.
+Note there is also a distinct feature added to the new Multimedia Scheduler - Bandwidth Reservation.
 This feature attempts to guarantee I/O availability for playback in Windows Media Player or other programs that register themselves with the Multimedia Scheduler.
 This is what you should do if you need reliable bandwidth streaming in.

 Retrieving the process I/O priority is simple.
 If you are familiar with the NT Native API, then it will take about 10 seconds to get.
 If not, then familiarize yourself with the NT Native API and you'll see how easy it is.
 I'm not going to waste my time writing yet another book on the NT Native API.
 If you know how to call any API, you can call these APIs.
 There is documentation on the web about them, and the below paragraph will summarize their usage in setting and retrieving I/O priorities.